aws/sagemaker-python-sdk/README.rst

     my_tuner.delete_endpoint()

 This example shows a hyperparameter tuning job that creates up to 100 training jobs, running up to 10 training jobs at a time.
-Each training job's learning rate will is a value between 0.05 and 0.06, but this value will differ between training jobs.
+Each training job's learning rate is a value between 0.05 and 0.06, but this value will differ between training jobs.
 You can read more about how these values are chosen in the `AWS documentation <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning-how-it-works.html>`__.

 A hyperparameter range can be one of three types: continuous, integer, or categorical.